SQL Server stored procedure if exists update else insert

 Sample table in SQL Server for stored procedure

-Now, we will try to create a stored procedure that will update the price of the car based upon the existence in the table.
+Now, we will try to create a stored procedure that will update the price of the car based on the existence in the table.
 For this implementation, we have created the following stored procedure.

 CREATE PROCEDURE InsertCarInventory